Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 ***I get the general idea, yeah.
 Now there are very few shows that run on the actual radio that are worth listening to.
 Internet radio is a big thing now though.
 I think it tends to be very specialised, like if you know what you're looking for, you can just go and be like "I want to listen to psychobilly" or whatever.
 And that's all you'll hear and you won't get that random song I guess.
 You lose some of that chance discoverability.
 Anyway, John, how are you fitting into the band?***

 *John*: I think, I feel good and, really, my feedback on that is I know how *I* feel, but my feedback on that comes from him and Eric, and then the fans and our friends.
 Really, the people that I'm concerned with what they think of me and how I'm settling in are the people that have been seeing Koffin Kats for years and years and have been through the change from Tommy to Ian and now from Ian to me.
 My biggest thing is, I just want to honour their legacies, bring all their good stuff to the table.
 We get along great.
 We've been working together for years already, so we knew we could work together.
 At first it was just a question of "Can I handle being on the road?
 Can we get along on the road?
 Am I going to annoy them?".
 Which I do.
-All the time, all the time...
+All the time, all the time…

 ***That's what people do!
-There's a difference between getting along with someone to talk to for like half an hour...***
+There's a difference between getting along with someone to talk to for like half an hour…***

 *John*: You know, you're married.
 It's close quarters all the time.
 Can you stand being around each other for extended periods of time?
 Yeah, we're good.
 I think we're doing just fine.
 At this point, you know, Europe has been different for me in a sense that, we did the states tour, where you got the flow of the show, you know, you're settled in.
 Now, let's work on your guitar more.
 Let's get you more versed on the guitar, like what we just talked about with Tommy, showing show them the Brian Setzer stuff.
 He's downloaded a few videos for me to watch on the rockabilly style and stuff like that, and I'm working on different fingerings.

-*Vic*: Yeah actually staying true to the Koffin Kat model of getting a guitar player who really isn't versed in anything that has to do with the 'billy world....
+*Vic*: Yeah actually staying true to the Koffin Kat model of getting a guitar player who really isn't versed in anything that has to do with the 'billy world….

 *laughter*